garysheng/hyperagentmonorepo/documentation/spec.md

 ## 7. Potential Pitfalls & Considerations

 - **Rate Limits**: Check Grok, Perplexity, and LLM usage limits.
 Caching results for repeated handle lookups is wise.
 - **Prompt Consistency**: Ensure the LLM output is always valid JSON.
-You might use [LangChain’s output parsers](https://js.langchain.com/docs/modules/chains/other/structured_output_parsers/) for better reliability.
+You might use [LangChain's output parsers](https://js.langchain.com/docs/modules/chains/other/structured_output_parsers/) for better reliability.
 - **Security**:
     - Hide all API keys in environment variables.
     - Encrypt or carefully store any Twitter credentials the celebrity provides.
 - **Error Handling**:
-    - If external APIs fail, consider a fallback path (e.g., classification with partial info or a default “unknown” scoring).
+    - If external APIs fail, consider a fallback path (e.g., classification with partial info or a default "unknown" scoring).

 ---